It4innovations/Maui-Simulation/README.md

 Change the path `/home/userx/workdir` according to the previous changes.

 3. Start simulation:\
+Within the Docker container, start the Maui Scheduler's simulator:\ `/usr/local/maui/sbin/maui &`\
-Within the Docker container execute the control script `control_example.sh`.
+Then, execute the control script `control_example.sh`.
 Alternatively you can manually use the Maui Scheduler tools to control the simulation (`showstats`, `schedctl`, `setres`, etc.).\
 The results can be found in the `stats` directory (file `simstat.out`).

 # Acknowledgement